PBPK-iPINNs: Inverse Physics-Informed Neural Networks for Physiologically Based Pharmacokinetic Brain Models: Introduction

 Accurate parameter estimation of the model helps determine \( C_{\text{max}} \), \( T_{\text{max}} \), AUC, and half-life, which are crucial for understanding a drug's absorption, distribution, metabolism, and excretion.
 Here, \( C_{\text{max}} \) (the maximum concentration of a drug in the bloodstream) indicates the peak effectiveness and potential for side effects, while \( T_{\text{max}} \) (the time it takes to reach this peak) helps assess how quickly a drug acts.
 AUC (the area under the concentration-time curve) reflects the total drug exposure over time and is essential for evaluating the drug's bioavailability and therapeutic potential.
 Half-life (the time required for the drug concentration to reduce by half) informs dosing schedules and helps predict how long a drug will exert its effects.
 Thus, PBPK-iPINN approach as a promising tool for estimating drug parameters and predict the drug concentration profiles could assist drug developers and healthcare providers in developing more effective drugs and optimizing the use of current therapies to treat brain cancer.

 The paper is organized as follows.
 In section 2 we present the system of ordinary differential equations and the schematic illustration of the 4-compartment brain model that mimic the drug transport in different regions of the human brain and it's existence and uniqueness of the forward problem.
+We further conduct structural and practical identifiability analyses to assess whether the model parameters can be uniquely determined.
 Section 3 is devoted to explain the inverse physics-informed neural network architecture for the four compartment brain model and a step by step guidance to implement a Python code of the PINN algorithm used through DeepXDE library \cite{lu2021deepxde}.
 In Section 4, we present numerical results showing the predictive power of PBPK-iPINN and its validation.
 Finally, a conclusion is drawn that highlights impact of PBPK-iPINN in Section 5.